 The Pre-K through second grade developmental stages of phonics skills are detailed below.

 Developmental Stages of Phonics Skills

-Systematic instruction provided by the teacher and VocabularySpellingCity’s educational spelling and phonics activities and practice games are a winning combination for all readers.
+Systematic instruction provided by the teacher and VocabularySpellingCity’s educational spelling and online phonics activities and practice games are a winning combination for all readers.
 Giving students more opportunities to play with and manipulate words in a fun and engaging way will deepen their knowledge of how letters and sounds make words.